-Rural Development’s Rural Housing Service (RHS) announced a new pilot program intended to improve the transfer application process for Section 515 rental housing.
-The “Simple Transfer Pilot Program” includes three new pathways for submitting a transfer application and sets the goal of identifying and addressing existing regulatory barriers that currently create extended processing time and high costs for transfer applicants.
+Rural Development’s Rural Housing Service (RHS) announced a new pilot program intended to improve the transfer application process for Section 515 rural rental housing properties.
+The “Simple Transfer Pilot Program” has been strategically designed to address the pressing need for improvements, with a primary focus on identifying and mitigating existing regulatory hurdles that have historically resulted in extended processing times and high costs for transfer applicants.

-The pilot program will run for two years, starting on December 9, 2022.
-Applicants are invited to express interest in the pilot program by reaching out to the servicing specialist in the Multifamily Housing Field Operations Division assigned to the project.
+Spanning a duration of two years, the pilot program officially commenced on December 9, 2022, marking a pivotal step towards fostering efficiency and accessibility within the USDA rural rental housing program.
+Prospective applicants are invited to express interest in the pilot program by reaching out to the servicing specialist in the Multifamily Housing Field Operations Division assigned to the project.

-The pilot program focuses on simple transfers that can be expedited through the application progress with a reduction in requirements, such as third-party reports.
+The core objective of the pilot program revolves around expediting the transfer process for Section 515 rural rental housing properties, particularly emphasizing the simplification and streamlining of application procedures, which will lead to a reduction in requirements, such as third-party reports.
 Through the pilot program, the transfer process is expanded from two application options, including a full transfer application (Chapter 7) or a substitution application (Chapter 5), to include three additional pathways to transfer.

 The first alternative transfer process offered through the pilot program is for simple transfers of projects in acceptable physical condition.
 This process requires purchasers to provide a plan for the long-term viability of the project and specifically seeks out financing plans that include no additional debt added to the project.
 The purchaser is not required to provide a property condition report or a new valuation of the property.